 Basic Rules of Team Handball:

 The rules of Team Handball are straightforward.
-The players consists of two teams that each have seven players including one goalkeeper and six court players per team.
-The players have to throw the designated ball past the goalkeeper in hopes of it going into their opponent's goal.
+The players consist of two teams that each have seven players including one goalkeeper and six court players per team.
+The players have to throw the designated ball past the goalkeeper in hopes of it going into their opponent’s goal.
 Players can advance the ball by throwing it from player to player down the court.